martijnsark/TicTacToe_in_Python/README.md

 ## The software i used:

-I'm using Visual studio code as my GUI.
+I'm using Visual Studio Code as my GUI.
-  - I added the environment i made on Anaconda through CTRL + SHIFT + P and then selected "select interpreter"
+  - I added the environment I made in Anaconda through CTRL + SHIFT + P and then selected "select interpreter".
-  - I added "Pygame" through this "pip install pygame" command in the terminal this was than applied to my Anaconda environment.
+  - I installed "Pygame" using the "pip install pygame" command in the terminal, which was then applied to my Anaconda environment.
   - I added the Python plug-in.
-  - I added the Jupyter notebook plug-in.
+  - I added the Jupyter Notebook plug-in.

 Download link: https://code.visualstudio.com/
 <img width="600" height="400" src="Readme_Images/visualstudiocodeimg1.png" alt="image">